XericZephyr/LeetCode/Gossip.md

 * Peeking Iterator: Very basic data structure
 * Find Peak Element: Use three pointers to do search in logarithm time
 * H Index II: Corner case, DO it again

+## Search

 * Search a 2D Matrix II: Design Reasonable Path
+* Search for a Range: Binary Search, corner case

 ## List or Pointer
 * Rotate List: Just try to fool you by different corner case